tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 {% include course_image.html url="https://www.dropbox.com/developers/reference/oauth-guide" filename="dropbox_authentication" ext_print="png" ext_web="png" alt="Dropbox authorization" caption="Dropbox authorization" %}

 Like Twitter, Dropbox also uses OAuth 2.0.
-Their documentation includes not just one but two diagrams and a copious explanation of the process.
+Their documentation includes not just one but two diagrams and an extended explanation of the process.